Freight and Supply Chains

 The freight and logistics industry is an essential component of the national economy, where the sector accounts for approximately 8.6 per cent of GDP.
 An efficient, sustainable and cost-effective freight and logistics industry enabled through partnerships with all levels of government supports Australia's growing economy and quality of life aspirations.
 Governments play a central role in the long-term planning, provision and management of transport networks that service Australia's growing freight task.

-The Australian Government has committed to developing a National Freight and Supply Chain Strategy to increase the productivity and efficiency of Australia's freight and supply chains.
-This Strategy will build on the outcomes of the Inquiry into National Freight and Supply Chain Priorities which was led by an independent industry expert panel.
-The panel provided its final report to Government in March 2018.
+The Australian Government committed to developing a National Freight and Supply Chain Strategy to increase the productivity and efficiency of Australia's freight and supply chains.
+The Transport and Infrastructure Council endorsed the National Freight and Supply Chain Strategy and National Action Plan on 2 August 2019.
+More information can be found at www.freightaustralia.gov.au.

 Australia is connected to the global economy through shipping and air movements which transport bulk commodities and general cargo.
 Australia's major ports, airports and intermodal terminals make up the freight nodes linked by road, rail, air and coastal shipping as a freight transport system.

 Click to access the national key freight routes map

 The national key freight routes map provides a detailed picture of the road and rail routes connecting Australia's nationally significant places for freight, including ports, airports and intermodal terminals.
 The map provides a policy tool to inform strategic planning, operational and investment decisions across the Australian freight network.

 Freight generated through domestic economic activity is predominately moved through the land transport network (road and rail) and coastal shipping.
 Over 75 per cent of non-bulk domestic freight is currently carried on roads.